 A Mehen board was in the form of a coiled snake partitioned into dozens of playing squares along the length of the snake's body.
 The head of the snake was often carved into the board and lay in the centre while at the outer perimeter of the playing area tail was sometimes drawn from the final playing square tapering to complete the board.
 The number of partitions or playing squares varied enormously but was typically

 A typical Mehen board came with 3 pieces in the shape of a lion, 3 pieces in the shape of a lioness and 6 sets of differently coloured marbles - 6 of each colour.
 While the game is accepted as a race game, the accompanying accessories lie at the heart of controversy surrounding gameplay.
 Some archeologists believe that the marbles and the lions were playing pieces and the game was therefore for up to six players - these theories tend to use the Hyena Game as a model for game-play although some of the inconsistencies are troubling.
 A more recent viable theory proposes that the marbles were used as dice and that the lions alone were the playing pieces - this would make it more likely that the game was for 2 players.
 But this theory is belied by the fact that tomb artwork shows at least one instance of Mehen being played with marbles for the playing pieces.

 The board should be a coiled snake with 60 - 100 playing squares.
 Irving Finkel's rules published in 1996 has a board with 88 playing squares.

 Each player has 1 small piece representing a 'mother' and 1 larger piece representing a hyena.

-Three throwing sticks are used for dice (although any binary dice will do including 3 coins).
+Three throwing sticks are used for dice (although any binary dice will do, including 3 coins).
 The dice score as follows, first if using throwing sticks and secondly coins: